samgould2/p53-prime-editing-sensor/README.md

     - **split_fastq.py**: python script for deconvolution of fastq file into separate files by sample.
     - **sensor_extraction.py**: python script for filtering reads, counting pegRNAs and recombination events, extracting sensor reads and placing them in separate fastq files for each pegRNA.
     - **crispresso_analysis.py**: python script for using crispresso2 to perform quantification of editing outcomes for each pegRNA at each time-point/condition/replicate.
         - **crispresso_environment.yml**: for generating a virtual environment that allows users to run crispresso via python commands (this script will break otherwise).
+This can be done with the following syntax:

+'''
+conda env create -n crispresso_env -f ./crispresso_environment.yml

+#and to activate it
+conda activate crispresso_env
+'''

     - **crispresso_analysis_aggregation.py**: as the name suggests, a python script for aggregating the results of crispresso runs (from the 28,000+ folders per sample) and formatting them into readable csv files.
     - Other files in this folder are referenced by some (or all scripts).
     - The .sh scripts with corresponding names are the scripts that were used to parallelize and run these jobs on the Luria Computing Cluster at MIT.